chainer/chainer/docs/source/guides/optimizers.rst

    >>> model = MyChain()
    >>> optimizer = optimizers.SGD().setup(model)

-The method :meth:`~Optimizer.setup` prepares for the optimization given a link.
+The method :meth:`~chainer.Optimizer.setup` prepares for the optimization given a link.

 Some parameter/gradient manipulations, e.g. weight decay and gradient clipping, can be done by setting *hook functions* to the optimizer.
 Hook functions are called after the gradient computation and right before the actual update of parameters.